dransyhe/C-QGCN/README.md

-# Pseudo-Riemannian Graph Convolutional Networks
+# Curvature-Aware Pseudo-Riemannian Graph Convolutional Networks

-This repository is the official implementation of [Pseudo-Riemannian Graph Convolutional Networks](https://arxiv.org/abs/2106.03134) in PyTorch, based on [HGCN](https://github.com/HazyResearch/hgcn) implementation.
+This repository is based on the official implementation of [Pseudo-Riemannian Graph Convolutional Networks](https://arxiv.org/abs/2106.03134) in PyTorch (https://github.com/xiongbo010/qgcn).

 ## Requirements